raycharius/slack-block-builder/README.md

 export default ({ faqs, expandedItems }) =>
   Modal({ title: 'FAQ' })
     .blocks(
-      Blocks.Section({ text: 'Hi! :wave::skin-tone-4: And welcome to the FAQ section!
+      Blocks.Section({ text: 'Hi! :wave: And welcome to the FAQ section!
 Take a look around and if you don\'t find what you need, feel free to open an issue on GitHub.'}), Blocks.Divider(),
       Accordion({
         items: faqs,